Here’s why (and how) your brand should move toward more sustainable labelsPosted on July 6th, 2020

 The cost of not factoring sustainability into packaging and label design

 With decisions about your brand, all roads lead back to the customer.
-34% of baby boomers, 46% of Gen Xers and 75% of millennials “definitely or probably will change their purchase/consumption habits to reduce [their] impact on the environment,” according to research from Nielsen.
+The majority (73%) of global consumers say “they would definitely or probably change their consumption habits to reduce their impact on the environment,” according to research from Nielsen.